-Last year, the UK hosted around 560,000 international students from all over the world - notably China, India, the United States and the EU, all important trading partners for the UK.
+In 2021/22 the UK hosted over 600,000 international students from all over the world - notably China, India, the United States and the EU, all important trading partners for the UK.
 Many are studying higher-level qualifications such as Master's and PhDs, predominantly in business and STEM subjects, providing an important source of high-skilled workers.

-Including international graduates in your recruitment mix could make good business sense, as well as potentially helping to protect your organisation from discrimination claims:
+Including international graduates in your recruitment mix could make good business sense, as well as protecting your organisation from discrimination claims:

-- Employers with a diverse workforce benefit from higher profits1, increased innovation and creativity2 and enhanced brand appeal - International graduates can help you fill skills gaps in areas such as engineering, IT, and biological science - Grow your exports by harnessing international graduates' home country knowledge, and languages such as Mandarin and Arabic.
+- Employers with a diverse workforce benefit from higher profits, increased innovation and creativity and enhanced brand appeal - International graduates can help you fill skills gaps in areas such as engineering, IT, and biological science - Grow your exports by harnessing international graduates' home country knowledge, and languages such as Mandarin and Arabic.